 One of the many contradictions in the American Way of Life is that although every cabdriver speaks at least 3 languages (though not necessarily English), the Captains of the Bench tend to be monolingual.

-A few weeks ago, we watched a Court of Appeals oral argument in a case where the court interpreter had told the trial judge that he knew the complainant and her husband.
+A few weeks ago, we watched a Court of Appeals argument in a case where the court interpreter had told the trial judge that he knew the complainant and her husband.
 And it wasn’t just some passing howyadoin’ acquaintance.
 The interpreter had past “business dealings” with the husband who, as even the judges grasped, was the neighborhood loan shark.
 The defendant objected to using this interpreter for the complainant’s testimony.

 We were reminded of the Sherlock Holmes story The Greek Interpreter, which we won’t spoil if you haven’t read it, but it’s on all fours with Mr. Lee’s case.

 Scene: Typical Manhattan courtroom.

 Court Officer: As soon as they clear away the bodies of the defendant’s friends and relations.